jooby-dev/jooby-docs/docs/parameter-types.md

 ## Reporting data type

-Parameter of that type used to setup type of values received from device.
+Parameter is used to setup type of values received from device.

 ### Format